Afek-Sakaju/countdown-react/README.md

 # Countdown-React

 ### This NPM package offers a reusable countdown timer component tailored for ReactJS applications, enabling developers to effortlessly integrate a countdown feature with customizable options.
-The component is developed using ReactJS, CSS, Styled-Components, and ESLint, ensuring a seamless blend of design and functionality. <br />
+The component is developed using ReactJS, Styled-Components, and ESLint, ensuring a seamless blend of design and functionality. <br />

 <img src="./readme-resources/stopwatch.png" width=150px height=150px align="right">